Claude AI vs ChatGPT (2026): Which AI Chatbot is Best for Your Workflow?

 What is Claude’s context window in 2026?

-Extended Thinking Mode, available in Claude 3.7 Sonnet and Claude Opus 4.6, lets Claude show its reasoning step-by-step before delivering an answer.
+extended effort levels in Sonnet 5 and Opus 4.8 and Fable 5, lets Claude show its reasoning step-by-step before delivering an answer.
 This is particularly useful for complex research, technical analysis, and fact-heavy content where you want to verify the logic.

 Is Claude cheaper than ChatGPT?